aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-Gets or sets the Universal time when the document was last printed.
+the Universal time when the document was last printed.

 **Returns:**
 [DateTime](../../com.aspose.cells/datetime)